tuckerweibell/recipe/src/components/EzPage/EzPage.md

 ### Page Sections

-Page sections can be used to create layouts that have a left or right sidebar.
+Page sections can be used on larger screens to create layouts that have a left or right sidebar.
+On small screens, page sections will stack content vertically.

 - Use `EzPageSection[use="aside"]` to create a sidebar
 - Use `EzPageSection[use="main"]` to create the associated main content section